CoderGuy-0/My_Code-Examples/README.md

-# Here's where im going to put my code examples of different languages, using same program in different languages.
+# Here's where im going to put my code examples of coding in different languages.